PPO, HMO, EPO, and POS are different types of health insurance plans that people can purchase. Each plan is different when it comes to:

 How do I pick the right plan?

-When you’re considering various small group plans for your business, you’ll still need to compare the nitty gritty of each plan.
-Make sure you understand:
+When you’re considering various small group plans for your business, ask yourself these two questions:

 - Do members need a referral to see a specialist?
-No referrals means it’s generally easier for you to see specialists.
-Keep in mind, however, that some insurance companies still require pre-authorization, even if it’s not a referral.
+No referrals typically means it’s easier for you to see specialists.

-- Is non-emergency out-of-network care covered?
+- Is out-of-network care covered?
 If out-of-network care is covered, then you’ll have access to a larger number of doctors as part of your plan.
-Though, the rates can differ for in-network doctors vs. out-of-network doctors.
+Though, costs can differ for in-network doctors vs. out-of-network doctors.

-Nonetheless, there is a lot to consider so it’s often best to rely on a broker to help you find the best plan for your business.
+Nonetheless, there is a lot to consider so it’s often best to rely on a broker.
+There is no cost to use a broker so it’s common to use one to help find the best plan for your business.